silaslll/ISE321_RotationModel/README.md

 ### Installation
+1.Fork this repository

-1. Clone the repo
+2..
+Clone the newly forked repository
    ```sh
    git clone https://github.com/changwang29/ISE321_RotationModel
    ```
-2. Run the command
+3. Run the command
   ```sh
     Python main.py
   ```
-3. Follow the instruction on the terminal and visit the port
+4. Follow the instruction on the terminal and visit the port
-4. Start using the tool to make your schedule better!
+5. Start using the tool to make your schedule better!